giobel/giobel.github.io/_posts/2017-12-24-JavaNotes.md

 - With a static method you don’t send a message to an object, since there’s no this.

 ## Cleanup: finalization and garbage collection

+- Java has the garbage collector to reclaim the memory of objects that are no longer used.